Get 50% off your first 3 months with code FELIX50. Ends 31/01 (unless extended). New customers only. T+C apply.

 Polylepis are keystone species in creating and supporting high Andean ecosystems, including wetlands.
 Many rare and endangered species – more than 22 species identified by IUCN as species of conservation concern – persist only in this increasingly fragmented oasis of trees.
 Culturally significant to high Andes indigenous peoples, Polylepis provide the overstory and main structure for forests that contain a diversity of plants valued by these communities as native foods and medicines.

-PROJECT – 778 trees contributed to a project in the Philippines through One Tree Planted (December 2020)
+PROJECT – 778 trees donated to a project in the Philippines through One Tree Planted (December 2020)

 DONATION - 25,000 trees donated to One Tree Planted for World Environment Day (June 2021)